Dovtutis/eshopRN/readme.md

 # React Native Eshop.

 React Native Eshop is a application where you can browse through different items which are for sale, check them in detail, add to cart and order.
+User can add new products and edit them.
 This task was from Udemy REACT Native course.
 It was created by using React Native (Expo).

 Tasks and funcionalities which were accomplished/used in this project:
 - Usage of variable React Native components, like: Text, View, TextInput, Button, FlatList, ScrollView, Image, StyleSheet.